Everybody Loves Raymond: Streaming

 Until 2016, the series was available on Netflix in the United States.
-The series joined Peacock's Premium tier on July 15, 2020.The series also joined Paramount+ in January 2023.
+The series joined Peacock's Premium tier on July 15, 2020.
+The series also joined Paramount+ on December 14, 2022.

 Reception

 Critical response

 Los Angeles Daily News critic David Kronke praised Raymond for being "the quintessentially honest sitcom.
 It's neither too hokey nor too crass.
 It depicts families as dissolute yet inextricably bound together, just like they really are, and finds the humor in those real frictions that threaten, yet never manage, to burst family units apart.
 Its characterizations are among the most finely defined on TV.
 Debra, with her vaguely no-nonsense disgust of Raymond's simpleton-ness, is unlike any sitcom mom ever.
 Doris Roberts' Marie had a sinister streak long before Nancy Marchand's Livia showed up on The Sopranos.
 Raymond is also one of the few contemporary sitcoms that has figured out how to implement and even exploit the four-camera, live-audience situation, which is no simple feat."

 A 1997 review by Bruce Fretts, which gave the show the same score, said that the show "may now be the best sitcom on the air."
 Common Sense Media's Betsy Wallace, who awarded the show four out of five stars, wrote: "the cast is stellar and plotlines shed light on universal human insecurities, such as doubting that your spouse still finds you attractive as you grow older."
-Plugged In said in their review, "Seven years and a mantle full of Emmys later, Raymond is still smartly scripted, now with new characters added to a maturing, expanding family."
+Plugged In (publication) said in their review, "Seven years and a mantle full of Emmys later, Raymond is still smartly scripted, now with new characters added to a maturing, expanding family."

 Reviews named Garrett the show's "secret weapon" and responsible for "the bulk of the show's comic high points."